azazellochg/pytemscript/docs/remote.rst

 Remote server
 =============

-.. important:: The server is currently in development and not ready to use!
+.. important:: Only socket server is currently available!

 If remote scripting of the microscope is required, the pytemscript server must run on the microscope PC.
 The server supports different connection methods: